GLOBAL MARKETS-Stocks recover on Citi news, dollar steady

 Brent crude oil steadied around $107 a barrel, close to its lowest in three months after weeks of sharp falls on signs of improving supply from key producers and weak demand in some consuming centers.

 Brent crude settled 32 cents higher at $106.98.
 U.S. crude futures rose 8 cents to settle at $100.91 a barrel.
-(Reporting by Herbert Lash; Additional reporting by Patrick Graham in London; Editing by Meredith Mazzilli, Dan Grebler, Chizu Nomiyama and Diane Craft)
+(Reporting by Herbert Lash; Additional reporting by Patrick Graham in London; Editing by Meredith Mazzilli, Dan Grebler and Chizu Nomiyama)

 * But AB Bernstein says OPEC cuts are about to bite (Adds comment, updates prices)